jeffteeters/crcns2odml/README.md

 # crcns2odml

-This repository contains tools to convert some metadata for data sets stored in CRCNS.org to the odML format.
+This repository contains tools to convert metadata for data sets stored in CRCNS.org to the odML format.
 The tools include:

 * convertSvobda2json.m